-COSMETOLOGY MANAGEMENT (ASSOCIATE DEGREE) (Schoolcraft program code # AAS.00010)
+COSMETOLOGY MANAGEMENT (ASSOCIATE DEGREE)

-This program is designed to give licensed, practicing cosmetologists an opportunity to develop special skills in business- related activities and to obtain an Associate Degree in Applied Science from Schoolcraft College.
+This program is designed to give licensed, practicing cosmetologists an opportunity to develop special skills in businessrelated activities and to obtain an Associate Degree in Applied Science from Schoolcraft College.

 Schoolcraft College will grant credit equal to 30 semester credit hours upon receipt of current and proper evidence of license based upon the standards of the State Board of Cosmetology.
 These credits will not be entered into the student's transcript until a minimum of 15 semester credit hours has been earned with a grade-point average of 2.0 at Schoolcraft College.